top of page

 Mama Susanne Amaguana of Agato, Otavalo

-Wichana's newly published trilingual book, "Imbabura Taytamamakuna Kawsay," the Lives of Indigenous Elders in Otavalo and Cotacachi.
-In Kichwa with English and Spanish translation.
+Wichana's trilingual book, "Imbabura Taytamamakuna Kawsay," the Lives of Indigenous Elders in Otavalo and Cotacachi contains the material in Tayta Rafael's exhibit, in Kichwa with English and Spanish translation.
+Now available worldwide on Amazon, at our Cotacachi office or directly from the Foundation.

 The exhibit’s intent is to reveal and preserve for future generations the inspiring lived histories of local indigenous people as recalled by their elders.
 Imbabura Taytamamakuna Kawsay communications are in three languages: Kichwa, English and Castellano.
 Wichana Foundation hopes that a trilingual presentation so that the knowledge and wisdom of the elders can be transmitted to more populations.